 Follow Clemente’s journey from July 27th to October 30th, 2022.
 A ticket for the Albertina includes the temporary art exhibitions within.

-When purchasing tickets, consider the option of a joint ticket with the Albertina Modern, which has an Ai Weiwei exhibition (until September 4th) and one dedicated to the New York school of abstract expressionism from mid-October.
+When purchasing tickets, consider the option of a joint ticket with the Albertina Modern, which has an Ai Weiwei exhibition (until September 4th) and one (Ways of Freedom) dedicated to the New York school of abstract expressionism from mid-October.

 Incidentally, Basquiat is the focus of the Albertina’s year-end flagship exhibition from the beginning of September.
 Another turn of the circle of life has brought the friends and co-creators together again.